Accio/MCBDD/index.md

 ## Pre-course survey

-If you determine to take the course, please fill the pre-course survey [Form URL to be updated].
-It helps me to adapt the course to your needs.
+If you determine to take the course, please fill [the pre-course survey](https://forms.gle/AkEfguThEr4YFpDq6).
+Your input helps me to adapt the course to your needs.

 ## Overview